Creating a long-term strategy is an intimidating task for most people.

 It is a project that can take weeks, or months, to complete, and because most people have little or no experience with strategy creation, most people don’t know where to begin.

 Strategy planning continues to become an important skill for leaders and individual contributors to not only possess but to have some degree of experience doing.

 Though strategy planning can be a significant endeavor, it is wise to break the large task up into smaller tasks.

 The following 5 tips for creating a long-term strategy is meant to help those with little to no strategy creation experience.
-Using these suggestions will help point you in the right strategic direction from the beginning.
+Using these suggestions will help point you in the right strategic direction and help you develop strategic leadership from the beginning.